The1stMartian/Nextflow-RNA-Seq/README.md

 <img src="./media/banner.jpg" alt="banner" /><br>
-# Nextflow-RNA-Seq
+# Nextflow-RNA-Seq Pipelines
-<i>An RNA-Seq analysis pipeline written in Nextflow</i>
+<i>Written in Nextflow for PE reads</i>

 ## Overview:
-The pipeline includes fastq mapping and through differential expression analysis.
-I modelled it after the nf-core RNA-seq pipeline, but trimmed it down to function as a <i>specific</i> workflow rather than an all-purpose toolkit.
-A docker container is provided.
+These pipelines include fastq mapping and through differential expression analysis.
+I modeled them after nf-core's RNA-seq pipeline, but trimmed them down to function as a <i>specific</i> workflows rather than combining them into one all-purpose toolkit.
+This reduces errors due to runtime setting mistakes (IMHO).
+The included Docker container can run either pipeline.
 All code was written entirely by me.

-Requirements:
+## Requirements:
 - Your reads are paired-end and pre-cleaned
-- Your reads have UMIs
+- Your reads can UMIs (or not)
 - There are two DE groups (i.e. control vs. test)

-Processing Overview:
+## Processing Overview:
 - <b>Mapping</b> - RNA-STAR<br>
 - <b>Duplicate Read Removal</b> - UMI Tools<br>
 - <b>Read Counts</b> - FeatureCounts<br>
 - <b>Differential Expression Analysis</b> - DESeq2

+## Pipeline Selection:
+- RnaSeq_PE is for PE reads without cell or UMI barcodes.
+It does not perform a deduplication step.
+- RnaSeq_PE_UMI.nf is for PE reads <b>with</b> UMI barcodes.
+It de-duplicates alignments using UMI-tools dedup.

-Pre-Run Overview:
+## Pre-Run Overview:
 - You must start with pre-cleaned <b>paired-end</b> fastq files.
-It will not work with SE fastq files.
+These pipeliens will not work with SE fastq files.
 See my other fastq cleanup scripts if needed.
-- You will be running mapRnaSeq.nf in the Docker container cbreuer/rnaseq:latest.
-Make sure you have Docker working.<br>
+- You will be running either RnaSeq_PE.nf or RnaSeq_PE_UMI.nf in the Docker container cbreuer/rnaseq:latest.
+Make sure you have the Docker container pulled and working before you start.<br>
 - Inputs: (4)
 1) <b>Metadata file</b> with file names, locations, and control/test label (see the example template)
 2) <b>Fastq files</b> with names that match the expected filter (default is "<sample>_R1.fastq.gz" "<sample>_R2.fastq.gz")